SwiftlyNoah/blockchain/README.md

 - Print money (add some NoahCoin to a users account from god)

 ## Using Postman to Interact with the Blockchain
-Postman can be used to interact with the blockchain via HTTP requests.
-Here are the available endpoints and how to use them:
+Postman can be used to interact with the NoahCoin blockchain via HTTP requests.
+Download the [Postman Collection json file](blockchain.postman_collection.json) and open it in the Postman app.

-## Interacting with the Blockchain

-After sending requests via Postman, you will receive JSON responses that include blockchain data and confirmation messages.
-This allows you to visually verify the operations performed on the blockchain.